adikal25/spatial-ai/self-correcting-vlm-qa/QUICKSTART.md

    - "Which object is closer to the camera?"
    - "How many cars are in the image?"
    - "Is the person taller than the building?"
-3. Watch GPT-5 Nano analyze, verify, and self-correct!
+3. Watch Claude Sonnet analyze, verify, and self-correct!

 ## That's it!

 The system will:
-1. **Ask**: GPT-5 Nano generates the initial answer with reasoning
+1. **Ask**: Claude Sonnet generates the initial answer with reasoning
 2. **Verify**: Depth maps check the model's spatial claims
-3. **Self-Correct**: GPT-5 Nano explicitly reflects on errors and corrects them
+3. **Self-Correct**: Claude Sonnet explicitly reflects on errors and corrects them
-4. **Show**: See GPT-5 Nano's self-reflection and proof overlays
+4. **Show**: See Claude Sonnet's self-reflection and proof overlays

-✨ **Key Feature**: GPT-5 Nano uses an explicit self-reasoning loop to acknowledge mistakes and correct them honestly!
+✨ **Key Feature**: Claude Sonnet uses an explicit self-reasoning loop to acknowledge mistakes and correct them honestly!

 No complicated setup needed!